 Whyke Community Orchard

 Urban growing at its very best.
-The Whyke Community Orchard was no more than a disused pocket of brambles and fly-tipped rubbish when volunteers turned up in September 2013.
-Now the site has a 15 tree orchard, including rare Sussex variety apples, and grafted cherries, a beautiful winding woodchip path and natural hedging along one side of the plot for protection.
+The Whyke Community Orchard was no more than a disused pocket of brambles and fly-tipped rubbish on an old allotment when volunteers turned up in September 2013.
+Now the site has a 20 fruit trees, including rare Sussex variety apples, and grafted cherries, a beautiful winding woodchip path and natural hedging along one side of the plot for protection.

-One working session a month happens at the orchard, find out when the next one is by looking on our calendar at www.transitionchichester.org
+One working session a month happens at the orchard, unless we need to catch up, find out when the next one is by looking on our calendar at www.transitionchichester.org

 How to get there:

-The orchard is about 150m straight along the twitten on the left, not the first cultivated area, nor the turning to Bramber Rd, but the second fenced space.
-You'll know you've arrived when you see the winding woodchip path between the young trees.
+The orchard is about 150m straight along the twitten on the left, not the first cultivated area, nor the left turning to Bramber Rd, but the second fenced space on the left.
+You'll know you've arrived when you see the winding path between the trees.

 By Bus The 600 running from Bognor (Pagham) to/from Chichester stops on Kingsham Road at the Sterling Rd stop.
 200 metres walk from stop to orchard.

 If using a car and parking as close as possible on Shone Court, there is a low barrier fence between car park and gate for orchard.
 50m from parking to gate onto orchard.

 Orchard surfaces are a woodchip path and mown grass.
 There are wooden lips to the path and underneath the gate which might feel greasy.